 #3.
 Ease of Use

-Python is intuitive and easy to use in building anything from a mobile app to video games to a full-fledged standalone software.
+Python is intuitive and easy to build anything from a mobile app to video games to full-fledged standalone software.

-Also, various tutorials and forums are available for learning Python, which is why many programmers are now striving to learn Python, competing for head to head with Java as the top language for beginner programmers.
+Also, various tutorials and forums are available for learning Python, which is why many programmers are now striving to learn Python, competing head-to-head with Java as the top language for beginner programmers.